Learn Managing Raspberry Pi Exports

 Connected Audio Devices

 For the Raspberry Pi to be ready to run exported RNBO code, it must be connected to a supported audio interface.
-Most current audio usb inserfaces will work, just as long as the audio interface is Alsa class-compliant .
+Most current audio usb interfaces will work, just as long as the audio interface is ALSA class-compliant .

 Navigate to the Configuring Audio Guide to to configure audio settings on the Raspberry Pi with the connected audio hat or interface.
 Once the audio settings are configured and the Pi is updated, the target is now ready to be configured for export.